 Over the longer term, we will need to make additional investments in order to significantly grow our footprint in new airports and terminals, expand in other travel retail channels and increase our presence in the food and beverage concession market.
 Additional financing may not be available on terms favorable to us or at all due to several factors, including the terms of our existing indebtedness, our relationship with our controlling shareholder, who has historically provided us with financing, and trends in the global capital and credit markets.
+We are also subject to certain covenants in Dufry's 4.50% Senior Notes due 2023 and 2.50% Senior Notes due 2024, including restrictions on the amount of debt we may be able to incur from third parties and on our ability to grant liens on our assets.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operation - Liquidity and Capital Resources - Indebtedness - Restrictions on Our Indebtedness."
+We may in the future be subject to other restrictions that limit our ability to incur indebtedness.
 The terms of available financing may also restrict our financial and operating flexibility.
 If adequate funds are not available on acceptable terms, we may be forced to reduce our operations or delay, limit or abandon expansion opportunities.
 We cannot assure you that we will be able to maintain our operating performance or generate sufficient cash flow, or that we will have access to sufficient financing, to continue our operations and development activities at or above our present levels, and we may be required to defer all or a portion of our capital expenditures.
 Our business, financial condition and results of operations may be materially adversely affected if we cannot make such capital expenditures.